 Political conflicts among Tidewater, the Piedmont, Northern Virginia, and however many regions you wish to identify are a long part of the state's history.
 These differences led to a formal split and the creation of a new state, West Virginia, in 1863.

 Some boundaries proposed for West Virginia during the Civil War extended much further to the east.
 The new state could have included all Virginia counties west of the Blue Ridge, and even all the counties along the Potomac River downstream to the Occoquan River.
-In the end, West Virginia included only three Shenandoah Valley Counties - and the southwestern Virginia counties within the Valley and Ridge province stayed with "old" Virginia, due to the influence of the railroad.
+In the end, West Virginia included only three Shenandoah Valley Counties - and the southwestern Virginia counties within the Valley and Ridge province stayed with "old" Virginia, due to the influence of the Virginia and Tennessee Railroad.

 European settlers did not spread out through Virginia after 1607 like ripples from a rock thrown into a pond.
 Settlement did not expand equally away from a central point at Jamestown, with new farms and communities emerging a few miles in every direction every few years.